Does this sound familiar?

 There are two ways to get rid of those deductibles and copayments:

-- Medicare Advantage: These private plans replace your standard Medicare Part A and Part B. Your copayments would depend on the specific policy you chose.
+- Medicare Advantage: Medicare Advantage, also known as Part C, plans replace your standard Medicare Part A and Part B. Your copayments would depend on the specific policy you chose.

 When hospital bills come knocking, Original Medicare (Part A and Part B) begins to show its flaws.
 Many people find that having Original Medicare is not enough to shield them from big deductibles and copayments, like the two scenarios at the beginning of this article.
 If you feel the same way, then take the time to explore your extra coverage options on HealthCare.com.